coil pack

 Anyway, since they sit right on top of the spark plugs, they can feed the voltage straight into the plugs, which minimizes power loss.
 They are used in vehicles with an electronic ignition system, and much like the ignition block coil, they are available as either single-spark or dual-spark coils.
 Most modern cars would use this type of coil as it’s more efficient.

 Meanwhile, a coil pack system is simply a collection of coil-on-plugs housed together in one component, hence the name “coil pack”.
 They’re also often known as “rail”.
 The rail is placed across a bank of spark plugs, and they work the same way as a coil-on-plug system.
-The only difference being they are housed within one component.
+The only difference is that they are housed within one component.

 As mentioned, your vehicle may use a different type of ignition coil than coil packs.
 Find out which type it uses in the owner’s manual, as this will affect how to test and replace them should they go bad.
 We wrote a great article on ignition coils and you can learn more about them here.